The Ultimate Guide to finding cheap flights to Madrid

 When I have bought the flights just a few days before departure I have usually found that the prices have not decreased.
 On the contrary, prices have risen, sometimes significantly, making me pay an extra cost for the ticket and reducing my travel budget.

-It is impossible to predict with full certainty how will be the evolution of the price.
+It is impossible to predict with full certainty how will be the evolution of the price of the flights to Madrid.

 When I start to chase for plane tickets, I try to find out which price would be a bargain, a good price and a high price taking a look at the prices of different months in Skyscanner.